microsoft/copilot-camp/docs/pages/extend-m365-copilot/index.md

 <hr />

 ???+ info "Here are the labs"
-    - [Lab E0 - Prerequisites](/copilot-camp/pages/extend-m365-copilot/00-prerequisites) Set up your development environment
+    - [Lab E0 - Prerequisites](./00-prerequisites) - Set up your development environment
-    - [Lab E1 - Declarative Copilot](/copilot-camp/pages/extend-m365-copilot/01-declarative-copilot) Customize Copilot for Microsoft 365 the easy way with a simple declarative copilot
+    - [Lab E1 - Declarative Copilot](./01-declarative-copilot.md) - Build a simple declarative copilot
-    - [Lab E2 - First API Plugin](/copilot-camp/pages/extend-m365-copilot/02-api-plugin) Set up a local API and use it as a Copilot API plugin
+    - [Lab E2 - Build an API](./02-build-the-api.md) - Set up an API for use with Copilot
-    - [Lab E3 - Enhance the API Plugin](/copilot-camp/pages/extend-m365-copilot/03-enhance-api-plugin) Add more resources to the API and the Copilot metadata to learn how Copilot API plugins work
+    - [Lab E3 - Add a Declarative Copilot and API Plugin](./03-add-declarative-copilot.md) - Add a Declarative Copilot and API Plugin
-    - [Lab E4 - Add Adaptive Cards](/copilot-camp/pages/extend-m365-copilot/04-add-adaptive-card) Add adaptive cards for an improved user experience
+    - [Lab E4 - Enhance the API and Plugin](./04-enhance-api-plugin.md) - Enhance the API and update the packaging
-    - [Lab E5 - Add a Declarative Copilot](/copilot-camp/pages/extend-m365-copilot/05-add-declarative-copilot) Add a declarative copilot to the API plugin for a more complete user experience
+    - [Lab E5 - Add Adaptive Cards](./05-add-adaptive-card.md) - Add adaptive cards for a richer user experience
-    - [Lab E6 - Add authentication](/copilot-camp/pages/extend-m365-copilot/06-add-authentication) Secure your solution using Entra ID authentication
+    - [Lab E6 - Add authentication](./06-add-authentication.md) - Secure your API with Entra ID

 ## <a href="./00-prerequisites">Start here</a> with Lab E0, where you'll set up development your environment.

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/extend-m365-copilot/index" />